*This post may contain affiliate links for which I earn commissions.*

 8) Stockpile Your Information

-To prevent from having to start from absolute zero, one way is to start your own resource file right away.
+To prevent having to start from absolute zero, one way is to start your own resource file right away.

 This way, you’ll have tons of material to start you off with your scrapbooking journaling and erase away your writer’s block.